Everything You Need to Know About Silver Nova and Silver Ray

 The wraparound balcony on Silver Nova’s Otium Suite

-Below deck, revolutionary design also applies to technology and engineering; Silver Nova is designed to achieve low-emission operation.
+Below deck, revolutionary design also applies to technology and engineering; both Silver Nova and Silver Ray are designed to achieve low-emission operation.

-Let’s take a closer look at the new elements that make Silver Nova unique.
+Let’s take a closer look at the new elements that make Nova class ships unique.

 Enhanced technology means noise and vibrations from the engine room on this first Nova-class vessel are no longer an issue, allowing latitude in the placement of suites and public spaces.